 Explaining it better for your audience will also help you earn a spot in one of the most sought-after Google features: the snippets section.

 It is very important to focus your pillar page content around a single keyword phrase.
 Be sure to use it in the title, meta description, URL, subheadings, and at least a couple of times throughout the body of the article.

 You have to link to other top-performing pages on your website.
 These links should lead viewers to a page where they can access more in-depth information about a specific topic.

 It is also helpful to link to trustworthy pages outside your website.
 This improves your credibility both to viewers and search engines.
 It also helps validate your claims.
 For example, if your pillar page talks about heart disease, you can link to recent statistics from the Centers for Disease Control and Prevention.

 A General Overview of the Main Topic

 Your pillar page must provide a complete overview, but you should not go too in-depth.
 Aside from possibly exhausting your readers, it will give them less incentive to click on linked pages and engage further.

 To get inspiration, you can check three of the best pillar page examples – iOffice, StayOnline, and Kuno Creative.
 However, if you prefer an expert to handle this for your business, fill out the form below and chat with our representative now.
-Through our SEO services, we can help you from developing a topic to publishing the new page on your website to keep more audience engaged.
+Through our SEO services, we can help you with a number of tasks, from developing a topic to publishing the new page on your website to keep your audience engaged.